buaaguotong/buaaguotong.github.io/_pages/about.md

 ---
 I am a Postdoctoral Research Fellow at College of Computing and Data Science, Nanyang Technological University (NTU), Singapore.
 Before that, I received my Ph.D. and bachelor's degree with honors from Beihang University in 2025 and 2019, respectively.

 My current research lies at the intersection of combinatorial optimization, evolutionary computation, learning-assisted optimization, and intelligent transportation systems.
-I have published 20+ SCI papers which appears in top-tier venues, including IEEE TPAMI/TEVC/TITS/TAI/TMC/TSys.
+I have published 20+ SCI papers, which appear in top-tier venues, including IEEE TPAMI/TEVC/TITS/TAI/TMC/TSys.

 Selected Honors